CodeSquadBoston/html-best-practices/README.md

 ```

 ### Use indentation and line breaks when showing nested elements within a parent element.
-Use indentation to make it clear to other developers what elements are contained within other elements and make it easier to scan those elements.
+Use indentation to make it clear to other developers what block elements are contained within other elements and make it easier to scan those elements.
+However, it usually makes sense to leave inline elements within the flow of the text.

 #### Bad
 Not clear which elements are nested and which are sibling elements.